jinderek/jinderek.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 I’m a Senior Software Engineer at Ant Group, where I focus on large-scale graph computing and graph learning frameworks.
-I have both a Master’s and Bachelor’s degree in Electrical Engineering and Electronic Information Engineering from Zhejiang University.
+I hold a Master’s and Bachelor’s degree in Electrical Engineering and Electronic Information Engineering from Zhejiang University.

-In 2021, I was lucky to receive the FY2021 Excellent Engineer - Most Innovative Spirit Award at Ant Group for my work on AI infrastructure and high-performance computing.

-I’ve published papers in PACT and ACM TACO and given talks at conferences like Stanford DAWN and GTC.
-I’m also a strong team player with skills in leadership and communication.
+In 2021, I received the FY2021 Excellent Engineer - Most Innovative Spirit Award at Ant Group for my work on AI infrastructure and high-performance computing.
+I’ve published papers in PACT and ACM TACO, and given talks at conferences like Stanford DAWN and GTC.
+I’m a strong team player with leadership and communication skills.

-My main interests are in Machine Learning Systems, Parallel Computing, GPU Computing, Graph Learning, and Compiler Optimization.
-Lately, I’ve been especially interested in AI systems and GPU technologies.
-I’m always excited to collaborate, so feel free to reach out if you’d like to connect!
+My main interests include Machine Learning Systems, Parallel Computing, GPU Computing, Graph Learning, and Compiler Optimization.
+I’m particularly focused on AI systems and GPU technologies and always excited to collaborate—feel free to reach out if you'd like to connect!

 <!--
 I am currently a senior software engineer at Ant Group in Hangzhou, China, focusing on large-scale graph computing and learning.